apptainer/singularity-userdocs/quick_start.rst

 A definition file has a header and a body.
-The header determines the base container to begin with, and the body is further divided into sections that perform things like software installation, environment setup, and copying files into the container from host system etc.
+The header determines the base container to begin with, and the body is further divided into sections that perform things like software installation, environment setup, and copying files into the container from host system, etc.

 Here is an example of a definition file: